-In an emergency, or for particular jobs agreed with you beforehand, we may pay you overtime.
-In these cases, we will pay you your normal hourly rate for up to 35 contractual hours each week (equivalent of the full-time contract) and then time and a half, for up to 20 hours in any one-month period.
+In an emergency, or for particular jobs agreed between you and your line manager beforehand, we may pay you overtime.
+In these cases, we will pay you:

+- your normal hourly rate for up to 35 contractual hours each week (equivalent of the full-time contract) and then; - time and a half, for any hours works over 35 hours.